 Brushing The Coat

 Brushing is one important grooming aspect that you, as a German shepherd owner, should never skip.
-Adopt a routine of brushing your dog now and then, and rarely will you find stray hairs flying around your house- or you find the need of using a hair clipper on your dog.
+Adopt a routine of brushing your dog now and then, and rarely will you find stray hairs flying around your house- or you find the need to use a hair clipper on your dog.

 Learn the best German shepherd grooming tools that will help in your German shepherd grooming sessions.